AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 ## Key advantages

-Following are some key advantages of the Global Admin Console:
+Following are some key advantages of the [!DNL Global Admin Console]]:

 - Delegate administration of Adobe product usage and cloud storage to divisions, departments, or field offices, reducing the need for centralized administration.
 - Create organizations for each entity and manage them in a hierarchical structure.
 Organizations can also be deleted.